- What are the questions on the mind of an online buyer?

 - Transactions per minute

 - Time to see the page after clicking

 To sum it up, in today’s world, it is hard to find someone who has not shopped online or not heard of online shopping.
-Everyone is aware that it is easy, secure and fun.
+Everyone knows that it is easy, secure and fun.
 A customer comes to you with a lot of expectations but will never be vocal about those.
 You need to gauge those before your first customer steps in.
-Ecommerce websites are making billions by ensuring the aforesaid testing techniques are followed to the core.
-So be at your best and choose the right partner to test your ecommerce website and its mobile application to ensure you stay ahead of the best always.
+Ecommerce websites are making billions by ensuring the aforesaid testing techniques are followed.
+Now you must know the answer to the question of how to do E Commerce app testing?